Graduate Program Manager

-The Pathobiology graduate program offers graduate training in the application of basic biomedical research to diseases of public health interest.
-The program of study involves core courses to develop a fundamental understanding of basic cellular and molecular processes and techniques important in the application of basic biomedical research to diseases; laboratory experience to learn how to collect, analyze, interpret, and use data for solving problems; and opportunities to develop skills in communicating research findings through oral and written presentations.
+Offers graduate training in the application of basic biomedical research to diseases of public health interest.
+The program involves core courses to develop a fundamental understanding of basic cellular and molecular processes and techniques important in the application of basic biomedical research to diseases; laboratory experience to learn how to collect, analyze, interpret, and use data for solving problems; and opportunities to develop skills in communicating research findings through oral and written presentations.

 Master of Science

-The master's program is designed for students to develop an understanding of the applications of molecular biology to public health, epidemiology, and cellular or antigenic analysis, and microbiology or immunology.
-The focus in this two-year program is developing basic research skills and understanding the scientific method.
-Students are expected to fulfill their course requirements during the first year.
-Under the guidance of a faculty research mentor, students propose and complete a thesis that includes an original research project.
+Develops an understanding of applications of molecular biology to public health, epidemiology, and cellular or antigenic analysis, and microbiology or immunology.
+Develops basic research skills and understanding scientific method.
+Students fulfill course requirements the first year, then propose and complete a thesis that includes an original research project.

-MS Thesis Research Proposal: The M.S. thesis research proposal should be done by the end of the fourth quarter of the first year and should contain the following, in this order:
+MS Thesis Research Proposal: Completed by the end of the fourth quarter of the first year; should contain the following, in this order:

-MS Thesis: The thesis must be provided to the MS advisory committee two weeks prior to the oral presentation.
-Corrections should be made following their review before submission of the document to the Graduate School.
+MS Thesis: Provided to the MS advisory committee two weeks prior to the oral presentation.

 Doctor of Philosophy

-The doctoral program lasts four to five years and is designed for students to become capable of conducting independent research leading to the expansion of knowledge by developing skills to approach unfamiliar experimental systems and identify and explore important questions concerning pathogenesis and infection.
-Students develop familiarity with the paradigms for control, prevention, and treatment; develop an understanding of epidemiology and disease processes; learn basic methodologies used in this research including relevant areas of molecular biology, bacteriology, cell biology, virology, epidemiology, and biostatistics; and develop familiarity with the major classes of pathogens.
+Develops skills concerning pathogenesis and infection.
+Also develops familiarity with the paradigms for control, prevention, and treatment; develops an understanding of epidemiology and disease processes; teaches basic methodologies used in this research including relevant areas of molecular biology, bacteriology, cell biology, virology, epidemiology, and biostatistics; and develops familiarity with the major classes of pathogens.

-The department offers a twelve-month competitive salary, as well as paying tuition and health insurance, which includes medical, dental, and vision benefits.
+The department provides a research assistantship that offers a competitive salary, tuition waiver, and health insurance.
 Students with satisfactory academic progress can anticipate funding for the duration of their studies.